Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Modelling PGA players' skills from the ShotLink data

-Although a rigorous statistical validation is not really possible (as we do not have the true ``Trackman\textsuperscript{\texttrademark} profiles'' for the corresponding players), the figures are fairly consistent with the few Trackman\textsuperscript{\texttrademark} data we have (see Fig. \ref{fig:philfairway} (left)).
-There are still a few obvious outliers (e.g.~Grace and Keisner have shots that end up behind them - did they hit a tree ?), but we are not too concerned about these few remaining cases, as the effect of these outliers will be smoothened in the next preprocessing phase.
+Although rigorous statistical validation is not possible (since we do not have the true TrackMan profiles for the corresponding players), the figures are fairly consistent with the limited TrackMan data we have (see Fig. \ref{fig:philfairway} (left)).
+However, there are still some obvious outliers (e.g.~Grace and Kisner have shots that end up behind them - perhaps due to hitting a tree), but we are not too concerned about these few remaining cases, as the effect of these outliers will be smoothened in the next preprocessing phase.

 The task is somewhat harder from the rough, as there are many types from light to heavy, and the lie of the ball might vary substantially and might have a strong impact on the outcome: it could be more difficult to hit a buried ball in a light rough than a ball lying on the surface of a heavy rough.
 As we do not have access to such information, we collected data from the rough without differentiating these situations.
 Of course, this is a limitation.
 For similar reasons as the fairway shots, we can remove outliers when the distance error is too large.
-We do not have Trackman\textsuperscript{\texttrademark} data of PGA professionals from the rough, so we need to set the thresholds somewhat more arbitrarily.
+We do not have TrackMan data of PGA professionals from the rough, so we need to set the thresholds somewhat more arbitrarily.
 The distance control error might be more important in the rough.
 The accuracy error on fairway and rough shots was investigated in \cite{James2008}.
-Based on the statistics reported in Fig. 2 of the corresponding manuscript, we set the threshold on distance control error for outlier detection at 1200 inches (\(\approx\) 30m).
+Based on the statistics reported in Fig. 2 of the corresponding manuscript, we set the threshold on distance control error for outlier detection at 30m.
 We again validated this number with two of the trainers of the French U21 elite amateur team using data from their elite amateurs.
-The results are shown in Fig. \ref{fig:philrough} and Fig. \ref{fig:someplayer1rough}.
+The results are shown in Fig. \ref{fig:philrough} and Fig. \ref{fig:someplayer1rough} (see Appendix).